 What recent trend are you excited about?

 I am an ambassador for pro-veg so I’m very pleased to see how many plant-based products are being created and invested in, on the small and the large scale, like Unilever buying The Vegetarische Slager.
 This movement is great but we cannot expect consumers to know everything about the products they buy or fully rely on philanthropists/ impact investors alone to support products of change.
 We need producers to take responsibility for the processes and governments to help educate us.
 Only then will things really shift.
-For example, Bill Gates invested a lot in health in Africa, but he also came to realise that working together with governments multiplied the impact.
+For example, Bill Gates invested a lot in health in Africa, but he also came to realize that working together with governments multiplied the impact.
 And many philanthropists have financed initial medical breakthroughs, which were then brought to scale by the market and governments.
 Collaboration is key to enacting true change.
 Everyone should be invested.